Skip to main content

 What Is the Difference Between a Cracked and a Chipped Tooth?

-Quick answer: A cracked tooth involves a fracture line that may extend from the chewing surface towards the root, potentially affecting deeper layers of the tooth including the dentine or pulp.
+A cracked tooth involves a fracture line that may extend from the chewing surface towards the root, potentially affecting deeper layers of the tooth including the dentine or pulp.
 A chipped tooth typically involves a small piece of enamel breaking away from the tooth's surface.
-The severity, symptoms, and treatment options differ considerably, and a clinical examination is needed to determine the appropriate course of action.
+The severity, symptoms, and treatment options for a cracked vs chipped tooth differ considerably, and a clinical examination is needed to determine the appropriate course of action.

 Understanding Tooth Structure: Why Damage Varies